JENIASoftware/metaqrcode/README.md

 - you will see the qrcode of the uploaded xml
 - you can use the generated qrcode (by ie download)

-## Consume Metaqrcode REST API ##
+### Consume Metaqrcode REST API ###

 - login to metaqrcode (using login REST API or openidconnect, see below)
-- search in metaqrcode catalog for helloworld.xsd and copy the catalog URL
+- search in metaqrcode catalog for helloworld.xsd and copy the catalog URL into clipboard

         // after login we can upload XML
     	//
     	var data = new FormData(); // create the form data to send within subsequent post var requestRepositoryUpload = new Object(); // create the upload xml request